ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 These prerequisites are required by the Axway Central CLI, which you will use to configure the Istio discovery agents.

 * Node.js >= 10.13.0 and <= 12.14.1
-* Axway Central CLI 1.2.0 or later
+* Axway Central CLI 1.6.0 or later

 For more information, see [Install Axway Central CLI](/docs/central/cli_central/cli_install/).

 ## Overview

-Discovery agents are services that get installed into your Kubernetes cluster as part of deploying the `apicentral-hybrid` helm chart.
+Discovery agents are services that get installed into your Kubernetes cluster as part of deploying the `ampc-hybrid` helm chart.

 The API Discovery Agent (ADA) uses a resource called `SpecDiscovery` to find Swagger documentation exposed over an HTTP endpoint.
 The `SpecDiscovery` provides configuration details to the ADA to instruct it where to find documentation inside of a cluster.